-Disclaimer: The opinions upon this post don't necessarily reflect mine, those of The Wooden Spoon Chefs or its affiliates.
+Disclaimer: The opinions of this post don't necessarily reflect mine, those of The Wooden Spoon Chefs, or its affiliates.
 The experiences and information forward are from my experiences and observations and do not necessarily represent every restaurant or service industry professional.

-The restaurant industry is by far one of the most challenging, most stressful jobs one could undertake.
+The restaurant industry is one of the most challenging, stressful jobs one could undertake.
 From dealing with demanding customers who shout in your face, slightly over-intoxicated customers, or a restaurant that turns from empty to full in a matter of seconds, it's not for the faint of heart.

 There are two distinctions in the restaurant industry—the front of the house (FOH) and the back of the house (BOH).
 The front of the house consists of the bar, servers, bussers, and food runners, while the back of the house consists of the various chefs and dishwashers.